Notes and Comments Editor, Review of Law and Social Change

 U.S. Court of Appeals for the Second Circuit

-Prior to founding Park & Jensen LLP, Mr. Jensen was a partner at a major Boston-based national law firm and served for 11 years as an Assistant U.S. Attorney in the Southern District of New York.
-He held a number of supervisory positions in the US Attorneys office, including that of Deputy Chief of the Criminal Division.
-Mr. Jensen also tried and/or supervised dozens of jury trials, including securities fraud, money laundering, narcotics and mail and wire fraud cases.
-Since re-entering private practice, Mr. Jensen has among other engagements served as independent examiner for a New York Stock Exchange-listed corporation in order to ensure its compliance with generally accepted accounting principles (GAAP) and with non-prosecution agreements entered into with the U.S. Department of Justice and SEC.
+Prior to founding Park Jensen Bennett LLP, Mr. Jensen was a partner in the New York office of a national law firm and served for 11 years as Assistant U.S. Attorney in the Southern District of New York.
+He held multiple supervisory positions in the US Attorneys’ office, including that of Deputy Chief of the Criminal Division, and Chief of the Narcotics Unit.
+Mr. Jensen tried or supervised dozens of jury trials, including securities fraud, money laundering, narcotics and mail and wire fraud cases.
+Upon reentering private practice, Mr. Jensen co-founded what has become one of New York City’s leading white collar and litigation boutiques, regularly called upon to handle high-profile matters in New York City, across the United States and abroad.

-Represented Big Four accounting firm and one of its partners in connection with tax shelter investigation conducted by Department of Justice.
-No charges filed against clients.
+Represented Big Four accounting firm and one of its partners in multi-year tax shelter investigation conducted by DOJ.
+No charges brought against clients.

-Represented CEO of financial advisory firm in connection with bid-rigging investigation conducted by Department of Justice’s Antitrust Division.
-No charges files against client.
+Represented CEO of financial advisory firm in connection with municipal securities bid-rigging investigation conducted by DOJ’s Antitrust Division.
+No charges brought against client.

 Represented leading national provider of training seminars in ERISA class action, obtaining summary judgment dismissal of all counts of complaint.

-Represented energy utility in fraud action seeking $750 million in damages, obtaining better than cost-of-defense settlement.
+Represented energy utility defending fraud action seeking $750 million in damages, obtaining better than cost-of-defense settlement.

 “Bringing ‘Foreign-Cubed’ Actions in American Courts,” Law.com, December 2, 2008